athauna/AFNet/README.md

 # AFNet
-The code of Adaptive Fusion Network for Remote Sensing Image Semantic Segmentation,
+The code of Adaptive Fusion Network for Remote Sensing Image Semantic Segmentation.